Skip to main content

 Google will start deleting them on April 2 Update: or maybe February 4!.

-it will be impossible to leave a new Google+ comment after February 4—next Monday.
+It will be impossible to leave a new Google+ comment after February 4—next Monday.

 Adding images "from